 Complete a Centrelink Assessment Form and return it to Centrelink.

-You can obtain a Centrelink Assessment Form from any Centrelink office, or download from their website, or ask for a copy at Cobdenhealth.
+You can obtain a Centrelink Assessment Form from any Centrelink office, download from their website, or ask for a copy at Cobdenhealth.

 Understand your Financial Situation